anantgupta129/XGBoost-for-Machine-Learning/README.md

 # XGBoost-for-Machine-Learning
-XGBoost Model for Machine Learning implementation on breast cancer dataset in Python and R
+XGBoost Model for Machine Learning implementation on breast cancer dataset in Python and in churm modelling in R